 2. Visit the Dupont Underground

 Dupont Underground is another art space, located near Dupont Circle, that welcomes local artist exhibitions.
 It’s literally an underground tunnel created from repurposed urban infrastructural space that hosts artwork and live events.
+If you are looking for a different thing to do in DC, look no further than here.

 From street art to photography, light shows to paintings, anything goes here, and most of the exhibits are absolutely fascinating.
 This is one of the best undiscovered gems in the city.
 For their current exhibit offerings, check their website.